schmidward/cb_dailygraphics-templates/line_chart/readme.rst

     yFormat: absoluteStates.has(state) ? (d) => d.toLocaleString() : (d) => d.toFixed(0) + "%",
     labelFormat: absoluteStates.has(state) ? d => d.toLocaleString() : d => d.toFixed(1) + "%",

-**What if I don't have my data in DD/MM/YYYY format?**
+**What if I don't have my data in DD/MM/YY format?**

-The default date formatter is:
+The default date formatter, based on the sample data in the template sheet, is:

 .. code:: javascript